 Instructions

-- Roll out half of the dough on a floured surface to a round circle which is slightly larger than a 9 inches (23cm) pie dish – keeps the rest of the dough in the fridge.
-Transfer the dough to the pie dish and press to the bottom and sides – the dough should overlap slightly.
+2. Roll out half of the dough on a floured surface to a round circle that is slightly larger than a pie dish (23cm)* – keeps the rest of the dough in the fridge.
+Transfer the dough to the pie dish and press it to the bottom and sides – the dough should overlap slightly.
 Prick with a fork several times and place in the fridge for about 30 minutes.

-- Peel and core the apples.
+3. Peel and core the apples.
 Cut into thin slices, add to a bowl and mix with the lemon juice so the apples won’t brown.
 Set aside.
 Add the butter to a large pot and bring to a boil.
 Add the flour and mix until you get a thick paste.
-Add the apple juice and mix in.
+Next, add the apple juice and mix it in.
 Add both sugars, cinnamon, and salt and mix until well combined.
 Add the apples and mix.
 Reduce the heat and let simmer for 2-3 minutes.
-Take off the heat and let cool down a bit.
+Take off the heat and let it cool down a bit.

 Notes